-If you try to close Visual Studio or start a new project, the dialog shown in Figure 1-5 appears.
-Click Save to make the Save Project dialog shown in Figure 1-6 appear.
-Click Discard to throw away the existing project and start a new one.
+If you try to close Visual Studio or start a new project, the dialog box shown in Figure 1-5 appears.
+Click Save to make the Save Project dialog box shown in Figure 1-6 appear.
+Click Discard to throw away the existing project.
 Click Cancel to continue editing the current project.

-Figure 1-5: Before closing Visual Studio or starting a new project, you must decide what to do with the previous project.
+FIGURE 1-5: Before closing Visual Studio or starting a new project, you must decide what to do with the previous project.